sarahberger2097/academic-website/content/post/Introduction-to-Data-Table/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 One of the most exciting packages in the R universe is data.table.
 This package allows you to create data.table objects as an alternative to data.frame.
-The benefit of using data.table is the speed and efficiency of working with large datasets, and a concise syntax that can be really easy to use once you get used to it.
+The benefit of using data.table is the speed and efficiency when working with large datasets, and a concise syntax that can be really easy to use once you get used to it.

 ### Load data.table package and dataset